Protect Our Elders From Nursing Home Abuse

 You can find more information at the Florida Agency for Health Care Administration's Nursing Home Guide.Don't Wait to Resolve Nursing Home Abuse Problems

 We are experienced in bringing justice to a long-term care facility that is at fault.
-Contact attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale for a free consultation on a potential neglect or abuse situation.
+Contact attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale for a free consultation on a potential neglect or abuse situation.
 You can reach us at (954) 434-1077 or contact us via the website.
 The Law Offices of Diana Santa Maria, P.A. will fight to get you the compensation you or your family member deserves.